Tertiary Preparation Program (TPP)

 UQ College runs several social events through the trimester.
 These events are to help you unwind and get to know the other students studying at UQ College with you.
-Information about these events is communicated via email and social media, as well as through the UQ College Newsletter.
+Information about these events is communicated via email and social media.

 UQ offers a range of ways to meet like-minded people and make new friends.
 You could join a club or society.
 The UQ Union facilitates over 220 of them, from special interest clubs to faculty-specific societies.
 Joining a club is a great way to make friends with similar interests, network and, importantly, have fun!

 UQ Mates is an organisation dedicated fostering connections between students, and of course, you will meet new friends through studying with us! https://my.uq.edu.au/information-and-services/student-support/settling-uq/uq-mates.

 Consider the possibilities of making new friends through volunteering,